3 Ohio babies dies in unsafe sleep environments every week.

-- This presentation has been submitted for 1 hour of CNE credit.
+- Educational credit expired in 2019; this presentation was previously approved for 1 hour of CNE credit.

 - Outcome: The learner will understand the risks of unsafe sleep for infant mortality, why families chose to practice unsafe sleep, and the best practices to have discussions that empower families to improve behaviors for safe sleep.

 This presentation is supported by a pilot project grant from the Child Injury Action Group of the Ohio Injury Prevention Partnership, and the Ohio Chapter, American Academy of Pediatrics.